 The only time we cannot conduct the test is if the mother is expecting twins or if the alleged Fathers are close blood relatives.

 Note: The volume of foetal DNA in the mother’s blood will normally increase as pregnancy weeks progress.
 This test requires a minimum volume of foetal DNA in the samples provided in order to be able to extract enough foetal genetic markers.
 Every pregnancy is however different; the vast bulk of our tests are successful but in some rare cases, we do not find sufficient foetal DNA in the sample provided.
 In this case, we will require a re-draw.
-The client will not incur any additional cost for the second analysis other than a service charge to cover the cost of the new kit and shipping fee.
+The client will not incur any additional cost for the second analysis.

 To read more about the sample collection for our test, click here.

 What other Prenatal Tests do you provide?